hungcq/knowledge-repo/psychology/influence.md

   - Extra effort (sunk cost fallacy)
   - Inner responsibility for the commitment (more imp)
   - -> Need to reduce external pressure (eg reward & threat)
-- Handling tactic: pay attention to signals of foolish consistency:
+- Handling tactics:
-  - Tighten stomach
+  - Pay attention to signals of foolish consistency: tighten stomach
   - Ask yourself: "would I make the same choice with current info", then trust the first feeling
   - -> No time to rationalize
 ### Addi